fernandolozano/fernandolozano/README.md

     <a href="https://www.linkedin.com/in/fernandolozanopajaron"><img src="https://img.shields.io/badge/linkedin.com-Fernando-%230177B5?style=flat&logo=linkedin"/></a>
  </p>

-I am a passionate 𝗦𝗼𝗳𝘁𝘄𝗮𝗿𝗲 𝗘𝗻𝗴𝗶𝗻𝗲𝗲𝗿 who loves solving problems.
+I am a passionate Software Engineer who loves solving problems.

 I have been working as a software engineer for more than ten years mainly focused on the backend with Java but always ready and willing to learn new technologies.